Cusco province: Political division

+Government

+Cusco Province is administered by the Provincial Municipality of Cusco (Municipalidad Provincial del Cusco), which also administers the city of Cusco.
+Its current mayor is Luis Pantoja Calvo (2023–2026).

 Ethnic groups

 The province is inhabited by indigenous citizens of Quechua descent.
 Spanish is the language which the majority of the population (80.87%) learnt to speak in childhood, 18.22% of the residents started speaking using the Quechua language (2007 Peru Census).

 Archaeological sites

 Some of the most important archaeological sites of the province are as follows: